-17. Financial instruments
+16. Financial instruments

 Consistent with its objective, the Group holds UK care home property investments.
-In addition, the Group's financial instruments comprise cash, bank loans and receivables and payables that arise directly from its operations.
-The Group's exposure to derivative instruments consists of interest rate swaps used to fix the interest rate on the Group's variable rate borrowings.
+In addition, the Group's financial instruments comprise cash, loans and receivables and payables that arise directly from its operations.
+The Group's exposure to derivative instruments consists of interest rate swaps and interest rate caps used to fix the interest rate on the Group's variable rate borrowings.